sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-AriaLocalUserPasswordComplexity.md

 ### -vidm

-Switch to retrieve the password complexity policy for VMware Aria Lifecycle Workspace One.
+Switch to retrieve the password complexity policy for Workspace ONE Access.

 ```yaml
 Type: SwitchParameter